 Now that you have your budget platform, you need to gather and input your budget data.
 Try to get information for at least 2-3 months back so that you can set realistic budgets for this month.
 Your budget will only get better and better as it builds on itself over time.

-- check that Pay Stubs for both you and your spouse.
+- Pay Stubs for both you and your spouse.
 Enter your total monthly income into your platform.

-- Any straight from the source other sources of monthly income that you might have (rental properties, etc.).
+- Any other sources of monthly income that you might have (rental properties, etc.).

 - Check Registers – when check information is uploaded to your budget, it will not include specific information.

 - Cash Expense Records? – if you are this anal retentive, then use it to your budget’s advantage.

 Day 3 – Categorize, Organize, Harmonize

 This is the hard part.
 When you first set up your budget, you are going to have a lot of transactions to categorize.
 Don’t let this put you off though, because when you take the time to start your budget off properly, maintenance will be much, much easier.

 We use Mint for our budget and they have just about a million categories (no, not really).
 Make sure that you use just enough classifications to make your budget useful, not more, not less.
 Could I be more vague?
 Yes.
 Trust me, you’ll know when it’s right.